danhentosz/CSC-323-X86-Assembly/README.md

    * __CHANGE__ _jobname priority_
        * Updates a jobs priority.
 Must be a value 0-7.
    * __LOAD__ *jobname priority run_time*
-       * Creates a job and places it in the **HOLD** _status_, if there is space/room.
+       * Creates a job and places it in the job_queue.
+The job must be a valid unique name, and there must be enugh size(less than 10 jobs in the job_queue).
+The jon starts in the **HOLD** _status_.
 Priority is 0-7 with 0 being the highest. *run_time* is the ammount of steps the job will take before its compleated, 1-50.

 :shit: :shit: :shit: :sparkles: :sparkles: :sparkles: :full_moon: :full_moon: :full_moon: